goochjs/amqp-python-go/README.md

 ## Docker

 Also provided are Dockerfiles for the client scripts.
-These include the installation of the necessary qpid-proton lbraries.
+These include the installation of the necessary [qpid-proton](https://qpid.apache.org/proton/index.html) and [qpid-electron](https://godoc.org/qpid.apache.org/electron) lbraries.

-### Receiver
+### python-message-receiver

 From the Python script directory...